 Undergraduate Degree and University: I graduated from Boston College with a B.A in 2011, majoring in Political Science and minoring in Asian Studies.

-Hobbies / Interests: I graduated in May 2019 and am currently an Associate Director in the Mayor's Office of Policy in D.C.
-When we are not working, my partner and I (also a McCourt grad!) can be found exploring the city, cooking, and spoiling our dog, Ruby.
-I am a D.C. native and have been living here for seven years since returning from college.
+Hobbies / Interests: I graduated in May 2019 and am currently living in Mt.
+Vernon Triangle with my girlfriend (also a McCourt alum!) and our dog, Ruby.
+When we are not working, we can be found exploring the city, cooking, and spoiling Ruby.
+I am a DC native and have been living here since returning from college.